Shanxi architecture: Tang architecture

 The oldest preserved wooden structures in China are found in Shanxi.
-The four preserved Tang architectures are Foguang Temple and Nanchan Temple in Mount Wutai, Five Dragons Temple in Ruicheng County, Tiantai Temple in Changzhi (Some scholars argue that Tiantai Temple was first constructed in Later Tang of the Five Dynasties, instead of Tang Dynasty).
+The three preserved Tang architectures are Foguang Temple and Nanchan Temple in Mount Wutai, Five Dragons Temple in Ruicheng County.

-Among these four surviving Tang architectures, Foguang Temple is the best preserved, partly due to its remote location outside of the central areas surrounded by the five mountains of Mount Wutai.
+Among these three surviving Tang architectures, Foguang Temple is the best preserved, partly due to its remote location outside of the central areas surrounded by the five mountains of Mount Wutai.

+Five Dynasties architecture

+Tiantai Temple, Great Buddha Hall in Dayun Temple, Longmen Temple West Side Hall in Changzhi, and Zhenguo Temple Ten Thousand Buddhas Hall in Pingyao were constructed during the Five Dynasties.

 Song architecture

-Jinci temple in Taiyuan is one of the most prominent temples in Shanxi, and the oldest surviving architecture there—the Goddess Temple was constructed from 1023 to 1032 during the Song dynasty.
+Jinci temple in Taiyuan is one of the most prominent temples in Shanxi, and the oldest surviving architecture in Taiyuan—the Goddess Temple was constructed from 1023 to 1032 during the Song dynasty.

 Liao and Jin architecture

 The Buddhist Texts Library of the Huayan Temple in Datong was established in 1038, during the Liao dynasty (907–1125).
 The Mahavira Hall of the Huayan Temple in Datong was originally built in the Liao dynasty, but was rebuilt in 1140 during the Jin dynasty.
 It is nine-room wide, five-room deep and covers an area of 1559 m2.
 It is the largest architecture in China built during the Liao and Jin dynasties.

 The Sakyamuni Pagoda of Fogong Temple in Ying County, Shuozhou, also known as "Yingxian Muta" was built in 1056 during the Liao dynasty.
 It has survived several large earthquakes throughout the centuries.
 It is the oldest existent fully wooden pagoda still standing in China.

 The Amitabha Hall and the Mahayana bodhisattva (Guanyin) Hall of the Chongfu Temple in Shuozhou were built in the Jin dynasty, which is famous for its statues and murals.